Current book, Privileged Killers.

-Also, if your kid suffers from birth defects or a serious childhood disease, consider sharing Cleft Heart with him or her.
-The book will likely inspire them to swing for the fences and not settle for a life with limits and frustrated aspirations.
+Also, if your child suffers from birth defects or a serious childhood disease, share Cleft Heart with him or her.
+My book will inspire them to swing for the fences and not settle for a life with limits and frustrated aspirations.

 “A poignant, heartfelt tale of endurance and hope.
 Schonborn’s story is an inspiration to all who endure physical or mental health challenges and those who care about them.”
-John Kerry (United States Secretary of State)
+John Kerry (Former United States Secretary of State)

 “Schonborn’s courage and candor are impressive as he tells of trying to become ‘normal’ despite endless visits to the doctors and speech therapists who give him a fighting chance at proving naysayers wrong.”

 Rhoda Agin, PhD (Internationally known Speech Therapist & Author)

 “Gives hope to all who contend with deformities, disabilities or depression.
 Additionally, Cleft Heart reads like a mystery book and has a love story to boot.”